Computer Processor (CPU) Buying Guide – What to Know

 64 Bit Support

-Nearly every processor on the market today supports 64 bits.
-That is to say, a processor can execute 8 bytes (64 bits) of information at once, as opposed to 4 bytes (32 bits) from previous generations of CPUs.
+Nearly every processor on the market today is 64 bit, with majority of applications designed for 64 bit processors.
+That is to say, a processor can read/write more data per clock cycle as opposed to previous generations of CPUs.
 This provides a significant boost to performance, as well as allowing much more RAM/Video Memory to be installed.
 32 bit processors are obsolete at this point, and should be avoided.

-Level 1 cache is the processor’s fastest and primary cache, which has the most impact on the processor’s performance.
-It’s responsible for storing instructions that the processor needs to process.
+Level 1 cache is the processor’s fastest and primary core-level cache, which has the most impact on the processor’s performance.
+It’s responsible for storing data and instructions that the processor is working with.

 Level 2 cache is larger, slower, and functions just like Level 1 cache, except for L2 cache feeds instructions to L1.

-Level 3 cache is larger than L2 cache, but slower, and feeds instructions to L2 cache.
+Level 3 cache is larger than L2 cache, but slower (due to sharing across all cores), and feeds instructions to L2 cache.

-As a rule of thumb, the more memory you have in all 3 caches, the faster your processor will perform.
+As a rule of thumb, the more memory you have in all 3 caches, the faster your processor will perform, although the performance gain is logarithmic.

 Thermal Design Power